 If you’re thinking about buying a new water heater, here are five things you should consider before deciding.

-- Check the warranty – A manufacturer’s warranty means that if something goes wrong with your water heater, the company will fix it at no cost to you.
+- Check the warranty – A manufacturer’s warranty means that if something goes wrong with your water heater, the company will fix it at no cost.

-- Think about efficiency – Water heaters vary widely in efficiency, so check out the EPA’s EnergyGuide label to determine which model is right for you.
+- Think about efficiency – Water heaters vary widely, so check out the EPA’s EnergyGuide label to determine which model suits you.

 - Consider the price – A high-efficiency water heater costs more upfront but saves money.